 Be completely honest with your surgeon about your medical history as well.
 He or she wants you to be safe and healthy.

 What Are the Drawbacks of Middle or Old Age Rhinoplasty?

 As with other areas of the face, the nose does change with age.
 Some of these changes present a challenge to rhinoplasty surgeons, such as the thickening of the nasal skin over time.
 Thicker skin is more difficult to drape properly and may scar more easily.
 In noses affected by the natural changes of age, outcomes can be more difficult to predict as well.
 Skilled prospective surgeons will do a thorough evaluation of the nose to assess whether or not the patient is likely to get a favorable result from surgery.
 Fortunately, skilled rhinoplasty surgeons are able to help most healthy patients improve their appearance through rhinoplasty to some degree.

 Are You a Candidate?

 Regardless of age, if you are seriously considering rhinoplasty, then you should begin the important process of choosing your surgeon.
-The outcome of your procedure will largely be determined by the surgeon’s skill, so you should only speak with board certified facial plastic surgeons.
+The outcome of your procedure will be determined by the surgeon’s skill, so speak with board-certified facial plastic surgeons.
 When you’re ready to start scheduling consultations, consider meeting with acclaimed facial plastic surgeon Dr. Edward Buckingham.
 Buckingham Center is conveniently located in Austin, TX, and Dr. Buckingham makes it his goal to help each patient get beautiful, natural-looking results.
 Call Buckingham Center today at 512-401-2500 to schedule your consultation.